Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: I still don’t understand why we bother with function prototypes.
+Q: I still don't understand why we bother with function prototypes.
 If we just put definitions of all the functions before `main`, we're covered, right?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

 A: Wrong.
 First, you're assuming that only main calls the other functions, which is unrealistic.
 In practice, some of the functions will call each other.
 If we put all function definitions above `main`, we'll have to watch their order carefully.
-Calling a function that hasn’t been defined yet can lead to big problems.
+Calling a function that hasn't been defined yet can lead to big problems.

-But that’s not all.
-Suppose that two functions call each other (which isn’t as far-fetched as it may sound).
+But that's not all.
+Suppose that two functions call each other (which isn't as far-fetched as it may sound).
 No matter which function we define first, it will end up calling a function that hasn't been defined yet.

-But there’s still more!
-Once programs reach a certain size, it won’t be feasible to put all the functions in one file anymore.
+But there's still more!
+Once programs reach a certain size, it won't be feasible to put all the functions in one file anymore.
 When we reach that point, we'll need prototypes to tell the compiler about functions in other files.

 </div>
 <!-- END: div -->